-4.4.1 SHORTFALL IN GENERATION
+4.4.1 Shortfall in generation

 Interruptions caused by a shortfall in generation are excluded under the Victorian and national GSL payments schemes.
+That is, if a customer loses their electricity supply due to a shortfall in generation, they will not receive a GSL payment for that interruption.

-However, under the Victorian scheme, a shortfall in embedded generation that has been contracted to provide network support is not excluded, except where prior approval has been obtained from the Commission.
+However, a shortfall in generation may be caused by a shortfall in embedded generation (as opposed to a shortfall arising from any other generator) that has been contracted by an electricity distributor to provide network support.
+In these instances, GSL payments are currently made under the Victorian GSL payments scheme except where prior approval has been obtained from the Commission.